J Allen Brack

 On Activision Blizzard's separate investor website, they stated that Brack was leaving the company "to pursue new opportunities", focusing on the appointment of two new executives and not Brack's departure.

 J. Allen Brack's departure from Blizzard comes a week after over 2,000 Activision Blizzard employees signed a petition criticising the company's response to the recent state lawsuit, as reported by CNN.
-Activision CEO Bobby Kotick released a statement in return, calling the company's initial response "tone deaf", but the employees responded again by noting that Kotick's statement failed to "address critical elements at the heart of employee concerns", and staged a mass walkout on the 28th July.
+Both Activision and CEO Bobby Kotick deny the allegations, and Kotick released a statement in return, calling the company's initial response "tone deaf," but the employees responded again by noting that Kotick's statement failed to "address critical elements at the heart of employee concerns," and staged a mass walkout on the 28th July.

 Due to the sensitive nature of this subject, we've taken the decision to close the comments on this article.